ls1intum/Artemis/docs/dev/setup.rst

 Configure and start Hermes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To run Hermes you need to clone the `repository <https://github.com/ls1intum/Hermes>`_ and replace the placeholders within the ``docker-compose`` file.
+To run Hermes, you need to clone the `repository <https://github.com/ls1intum/Hermes>`_ and replace the placeholders within the ``docker-compose`` file.

 The following environment variables need to be updated for push notifications to Apple devices: